project-repo/cagebreak/README.md

   * Respect the Code of Conduct (TODO link) (To date, we never had to intervene - Keep it that way!)

-Reviewing the project in any aspect is always welcome.

-If you have ideas on improving the testing and quality assurance aspects, your input is particularly welcome.

 ### Name

 Cagebreak is based on [Cage](https://github.com/Hjdskes/cage), a Wayland kiosk